tfslabs/tnw-web/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-In case of building production system, run this command
+In case of building a production system, run this command

 ```bash
 yarn build && yarn start